Ultravis66/High-Speed-Dart-Conjugate-Heat-Transfer-Simulation/README.md

 The same temperature field is shown below **without mesh lines** for a clearer, presentation-quality view of thermal distribution.
 This version highlights:
 - Temperature gradient smoothness
 - Thermal interfaces between materials
-- Direction of heat flow and dominant conduction regions

 ![Temps2](Temps2.png)
 ---